jonahuman/flerkendroid/README.md

-### En camino a ser el próximo Fullstack Developer
+### When I was a young boy...
+My father took me into the Programming Development
 <!--
 **flerkendroid/flerkendroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.